 But there is also room for pinkish and purplish colors in this genus; for example:

-- Water avens (G. rivale) -- orange or yellow with purplish sepals on the outside.
+- Water avens (G. rivale) has orange or yellow flowers with purplish sepals on the outside.

 Water avens is also sometimes called "Chocolate Root," because the aromatic roots "have been used to make a cocoa like beverage" (North Woods Wildflowers, Doug Ladd, p.60).